 Adult Life Project/Casa Brincar:

-Adult life is a main concern for families who have children with autism.
-Parents find themselves worrying about their child’s future wellbeing and independence when they are no longer there.
-Existing facilities in Argentina and Latin America are limited to school age; there are practically no youth to adult transitional programs or appropriate long term care solutions.
-The long term care residences in Argentina are large institutions with no opportunities for community engagement or autonomy.
+Adult life is a significant concern for families who have children with autism.
+Parents find themselves worrying about their child’s future wellbeing and independence after they are no longer around.
+Existing facilities in Argentina and Latin America are limited to school age; there are practically no youth to adult transitional programs or appropriate long-term care solutions.
+The long-term care residences in Argentina are large institutions with no opportunities for community engagement or autonomy.
 NGOs fill this gap through initiatives started up by families.

 Our dream for the next 5 to 10 years is to create a community for adults with autism including a home, job opportunities, and recreation with the required medical and residential support.

-Brincar is uniquely suited to do this, being one of the leading autism organizations in Argentina, founding member of the Argentine Autism Network – Red Espectro Autista –www.redea.org.ar – renowned for its support family services and professional training.
+Brincar is uniquely suited to do this, as one of the leading autism organizations in Argentina and a founding member of the Argentine Autism Network – Red Espectro Autista –www.redea.org.ar – renowned for its support family services and professional training.

-In a study on Quality of Life by the Centre for Health Promotion of University of Toronto, 1997, overall findings reported that nonverbal people with higher quality of life were associated with: having an occupational activity of some kind, not having marked behavior problems, having leisure activities in community, having community access, being more independent, making their own decisions, having opportunities available from which decisions can be made, having practical support from others, and having emotional support from others.
+In a quality of life study by the Centre for Health Promotion of the University of Toronto in 1997, overall findings reported that nonverbal people with higher qualities of life were associated with: having an occupational activity of some kind, not having marked behavior problems, having leisure activities in their community, having community access, being more independent, making their own decisions, having decision-making opportunities available, having practical support from others, and having emotional support from others.

-Being able to make choices is often not an option for individuals on the lower end of the autistic spectrum, especially when they are non-verbal.
+Being able to make choices is often not an option for individuals on the more severe end of the autistic spectrum, especially when they are non-verbal.
 Most crucial decisions are made by their parents and caregivers.
-Casa Brincar will give its residents the autonomy to make their own decisions, as well as opportunities to contribute to the community and meaningful work experiences.
-This innovative community will set an example for Latin America of what kind of possibilities exist for adults with autism.
+Casa Brincar will give its residents the autonomy to make their own decisions, as well as opportunities to contribute to the community and have meaningful work experiences.
+This innovative community will set an example for Latin America of the possibilities that exist for adults with autism.